hackforla/expunge-assist/README.md

 # Contact info

-Daniel Lee - Project Lead - j100892@gmail.com or on Slack @Daniel Lee
+Gretchen Howard - Product Manager - gretchenschwab@gmail.com or on Slack @Gretchen Howard

-Cade Mallett - Co-lead - on Slack @Cade Mallett
+Daniel Xiao - Tech Lead - on Slack @Daniel Xiao

 ### Licensing {TBA}

-Copyright 2020 Hack for LA
+Copyright 2021 Hack for LA

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: